 - Doorways should not be blocked, by observers or other blockages.

-- Children, whether dancers or the siblings of dancers, are to be under supervision of a guardian at all times, and are expected to behave appropriately in the studio (quiet, no running, etc.).
+- Children, whether dancers or the siblings of dancers, are to be under supervision of a guardian at all times (this includes in the Playroom!), and are expected to behave appropriately in the studio (quiet, no running, etc.).
 Those who do not act accordingly will be asked to leave.
+This

 - Children should be picked-up promptly after their classes.
 If there is an emergency, contact the front desk.
 If your child must wait for you, please let the receptionist know and provide your child with an activity and/or snack to ease your child's anxiety and wait time, and alleviate front office staff from the need to "babysit."